Healthy Habits for People with Diabetes in the Philippines

 According to the Department of Health (DOH), more than 4 million Filipinos have diabetes, while many others are Undiagnosed.
 Experts agree that most diabetes complications can be prevented through consistent care.
 A proper diet and daily habits that fit our Filipino way of life are also essential.

-Let’s examine simple and practical steps.
+In this article, let’s examine simple and practical steps.
 These can help every Filipino with diabetes stay healthy.
 We focus on one day at a time.

-1. Eat the Filipino Way — But Smarter
+1. Eat the Filipino Way; But Smarter

 Traditional Filipino meals are rich and flavorful, but often heavy in white rice, fried foods, and sweets.
 You don’t have to give them up, just add some changes!